Logic06183/Data-engineer-test/HarmonAIze_Coding_Exercise.md

 # 🧪 HarmonAIze Data Engineering Mini-Task

 ## Goal
-Create a Django-based data harmonization system that can ingest and integrate clinical trial data and environmental data from different sources with varying schemas, and store it in a standardized format in a database.
+Create a Django-based data harmonisation system that can ingest and integrate clinical trial data and environmental data from different sources with varying schemas, and store it in a standardised format in a database.

 ## Detailed Task Description

 ### Overview
 You will build a Django management command that:
 1. Takes CSV data files and their corresponding YAML codebooks as input
-2. Maps the data from different schemas to a common harmonized schema
+2. Maps the data from different schemas to a common harmonised schema
 3. Loads the transformed data into a Django model
 4. Provides a summary of the ingestion process

 ### Specific Requirements

-#### Data Harmonization
+#### Data Harmonisation
-- Two different clinical trial datasets with different column names and structures need to be mapped to a single harmonized schema
+- Two different clinical trial datasets with different column names and structures need to be mapped to a single harmonised schema
 - Additionally, climate data needs to be integrated with the clinical trial data
 - Use the provided `harmonized_clinical_schema.yaml` as the target schema for all datasets
 - This schema defines how fields from each source dataset should be mapped to the common model